 When you apply to graduate study at New York University, you are opening the door to a broad range of experiences that reach well beyond the academic interest you have in mind.
 The remarkable range of dual, joint, and combined degrees offer connections between many areas of study and programs across the University, and our unparalleled international presence affords our graduate students a uniquely valuable perspective.
 Beyond this, the many partnerships in place with specialized research institutes throughout the globe rounds out the promise that with New York University, you have access to a world of opportunity.

 At the graduate level, each NYU school has its own admissions process.
-Click below to review each school's offerings.
+Be sure to review each school's website for more information.